 You can report mistakes in Zotero's translations in the Zotero forums.
 If you would like to make larger contributions (like translating the Zotero client into an as of yet unsupported language), see the developer's instructions for localization.

-Multilingual Zotero is an experimental version of Zotero that adds additional support for multilingual and legal citations.
+Juris-M, formerly MLZ, is an unofficial version of Zotero that adds additional support for multilingual and legal citations.
 Juris-M allows you to store transliterations and translations of names, titles and other fields, and create citations and bibliographies that show this information (e.g. “Soseki, Wagahai ha neko de aru [I am a cat] (1905-06)”).